HOLLY AND THE MILLIONAIRE

 Her favorite historical period is the 1st World War, and she has visited the battlefields of Gallipoli, France and Belgium, a truly poignant experience.

 Margaret is a member of the Romance Writers of Australia, the Melbourne Romance Writers Group (MRWG) and EPIC.
-She won the 2007 Author of the Year at AussieAuthors.com.
+In 2008 she won Author of the Year at AussieAuthors.com.

 Margaret is married and has three grown up sons, and a gorgeous little granddaughter.